 4. Increase your property’s value

-A recent Global Real Estate Sustainability Benchmark survey reveals that properties with intelligent proptech devices see increases in resale value, rental rates, and net operating income.
+A Global Real Estate Sustainability Benchmark (GRESB) survey reveals that properties with intelligent proptech devices see increases in resale value, rental rates, and net operating income.
 According to this survey, property owners saw significantly higher than average market prices for properties retrofitted with upgraded security systems and other proptech devices.

 Not only do modern security systems simplify building operations, but they also help buildings become energy efficient.
 As society lives through the damaging effects of climate change, real estate investors will continue to place more value on properties that demonstrate a commitment to combating energy waste and carbon emissions.